-The Subsidiary currently is, and will continue to be, a broker-dealer registered with the Securities and Exchange Commission ("SEC") under the Securities Exchange Act of 1934 (15 U.S.C. § 78a et seq.) and is a member of the National Association of Securities Dealers, Inc. ("NASD").
-The Subsidiary, therefore, is subject to the record-keeping and reporting obligations, fiduciary standards, and other requirements of the Securities Exchange Act of 1934, the SEC, and the NASD.
+Under the proposal, the Subsidiary will engage in underwriting and dealing, to a limited extent, in municipal revenue bonds.
+The Subsidiary will be a self-clearing broker-dealer registered with the Securities and Exchange Commission ("SEC") under the Securities Exchange Act of 1934 (15 U.S.C. § 78a et seq.) and a member of the National Association of Securities Dealers, Inc. ("NASD").
+The Subsidiary, therefore, will be subject to the record-keeping and reporting obligations, fiduciary standards, and other requirements of the Securities Exchange Act of 1934, the SEC, and the NASD.